Christopher J. Logothetis, M.D.,

 Kevin Coombes, Ph.D., Co-Director

-To develop and conduct the innovative statistical modeling, simulations, and data analyses needed by the projects, developmental projects, and other cores to achieve their specific aims.
+Aim 2.
+Provide innovative and tailored statistical modeling, simulation techniques, and data analyses as needed for the main projects, developmental research and career development projects, and other cores to achieve their specific aims.

-To ensure that the results of all projects are based on well-designed experiments and are appropriately interpreted and to assist in the preparation of manuscripts describing these results.
+Aim 3.
+Ensure that the results of all projects are based on well-designed experiments and are appropriately interpreted.

 Patricia Troncoso, M.D., Director

-Provide investigators with expertise to optimally select and use biospecimen resources and analytical techniques for tissue-based studies.
+Aim 3.
+Provide investigators with expertise to optimally select and use biospecimen resources, analytical techniques, and interpretation of tissue-based studies.